Jairik/Chick-Counting/backend/mock_backend/readme.md

 ## Ball Model Backend
-This is a backend draft for the ball model.
+This is a backend draft for the ball models.
 It will contain